rnunes2311/SAR_ADC_12bit/README.md

 ² Clock falling edge triggers the latched comparator, therefore clock low pulse width has to be larger than latched comparator propagation delay.\
 ³ Typical values for INL/DNL based on C extraction.
 Mismatch is not included.\
 ⁴ SNDR/ENOB do not include distortion introduced by TinyTapeout analog MUX.\
-⁵ Noise estimated, not obtained directly from simulation.
+⁵ Noise estimated, not obtained directly from simulation.\
+⁶ Both 2*VIN(CM)-VCM and VCM should respect the limits to ensure comparator input common-mode voltage range is respected.

 **TODO**